BorealisAI/advertorch/README.md

 ## Citation

-If you use advertorch in your research, we kindly ask that you cite the following [technical report](https://arxiv.org/abs/1902.07623):
+If you use AdverTorch in your research, we kindly ask that you cite the following [technical report](https://arxiv.org/abs/1902.07623):

 ```
 @article{ding2018advertorch,
-  title={advertorch v0.1: An Adversarial Robustness Toolbox based on PyTorch},
+  title={AdverTorch v0.1: An Adversarial Robustness Toolbox based on PyTorch},
   author={Ding, Gavin Weiguang and Wang, Luyu and Jin, Xiaomeng},
   journal={arXiv preprint arXiv:1902.07623},
   year={2019}